compbiolabucf/STGAT/README.md

 - trained (directory for saving trained SEG and GEP modules)

-NB:
-1. Sample data is provided only to let the user know about the format and processing of the input data.
+NB: Sample data is provided only to let the user know about the format and processing of the input data.
 Results might be poor if trained with sample data.
-2. 'SLP' part of the framework which will classifies the spots into tumor and non-tumor will be uploaded soon.